 A seroma is a fluid-filled bulge that forms under the skin in the area of surgery.
 Some people may hear a “sloshing” sound in the breast when they move.
 This is fluid filling the surgical area.
 If you develop a small seroma, your body will slowly absorb this over time.
 If you have a seroma that is getting larger and causing pain, please contact your doctor.
 This is not an emergency.
 You may be asked to return to the clinic to have the fluid drained.

 What to Know About Pain and Narcotics

-The amount of pain that women have after surgery varies.
+The amount of pain that people have after surgery varies.
 You will get a prescription for narcotic pain medicine.